Russia, Ukraine trade accusations over nuclear plant attacks

 Russian Defense Ministry spokesman Lt.
 Gen. Igor Konashenkov said the attack Sunday caused a power surge and smoke, triggering an emergency shutdown.
 Fire teams extinguished flames, and the plant’s personnel lowered the output of reactors No. 5 and No. 6 to 500 megawatts, he said.

-And the head of the Ukrainian company operating the plant said all but one power line connecting it to Ukraine’s energy system had been destroyed.
-Petro Kotin, head of the Ukrainian state corporation Eherhoatom, blamed Russian shelling and said a blackout would be “very unsafe for such a nuclear facility.”

-As fighting continued on the front lines of the war, the United States on Monday pledged another $1 billion in new military aid for Ukraine.
-It would be the biggest delivery yet of rockets, ammunition and other arms straight from U.S. Department of Defense stocks for Ukrainian forces.
+On the front lines of the war, the fighting continued as the United States pledged another $1 billion in new military aid for Ukraine.
+Monday’s pledge promises the biggest yet delivery of rockets, ammunition and other arms straight from U.S. Department of Defense stocks for Ukrainian forces.

 The latest announcement brings total U.S. security assistance committed to Ukraine by the Biden administration to $9.1 billion since Russian troops invaded on Feb.
 24.

+In Melitopol, a Russian-controlled city in the neighboring Zaporizhzhia region, the mayor said Ukraine used U.S. HIMARS rocket launchers to shell several Russian military facilities.

-Meanwhile, one of the ships that left Ukraine on Friday under a deal to unblock grain supplies and stave off a global food crisis arrived in Turkey, the first loaded vessel to reach its destination.
-The Turkey-flagged Polarnet, laden with 12,000 tons of corn, docked at the port of Derince.
+Meanwhile, one of the ships that left Ukraine under a deal to unblock grain supplies and stave off a global food crisis arrived in Turkey, the first loaded vessel to reach its destination.
+The Turkey-flagged Polarnet, laden with 12,000 tons of corn, docked at the port of Derince after setting off from the Ukrainian port of Chornomorsk on Friday.

 “This sends a message of hope to every family in the Middle East, Africa, and Asia: Ukraine won’t abandon you,” Ukrainian Foreign Minister Dmytro Kuleba tweeted.
 “If Russia sticks to its obligations, the ‘grain corridor’ will keep maintaining global food security.”

-Four ships that left Ukraine on Sunday were expected to anchor near Istanbul on Monday evening for inspection Tuesday to make sure they are carrying only food items.
+Four ships that left Ukraine on Sunday are expected to anchor near Istanbul on Monday evening for inspection Tuesday to make sure they are carrying only food items.

-The first cargo ship to leave Ukraine, the Sierra Leone-flagged Razoni, which left Odesa on Aug.
-1, hit a snag with delivery, however.
-It was heading for Lebanon with 26,000 metric tons of corn for chicken feed but the corn’s buyer in Lebanon refused to accept the cargo, since it was delivered so much later than its contract, Ukraine’s embassy in Beirut said.
+The first cargo ship to leave Ukraine, the Sierra Leone-flagged Razoni, which left Odessa on Aug.
+1, hit a snag with its cargo, however.
+It was heading for Lebanon with 26,000 metric tons of corn for chicken feed but ran into a business dispute and will no longer dock there, the Tripoli port chief said.
+Ukraine’s embassy in Beirut tweeted Monday that the corn’s buyer in Lebanon refused to accept the cargo, since it was delivered so much later than its contract.
+A new buyer is being sought.

 Kareem Chehayeb in Beirut, Mehmet Guzel in Derince, Turkey, and Andrew Wilks in Istanbul contributed.